Quota or Reservation System in India: History & Present

 - In 1995 Indian Parliament added reservation in promotions to the Schedule Castes and Schedule Tribes by 77th Constitutional Amendment.

-- In August 1995 Kerala Government passed an Act that stated “there are no socially advanced sections in any Backward Classes who have acquired the ability to compete with Forward Classes.”
+- In August 1995 Kerala Government passed an Act which stated: “there are no socially advanced sections in any Backward Classes who have acquired the ability to compete with Forward Classes.”
 This allowed the existing system of reservations to continue.

 - In 2000, 82nd Constitutional Amendment stated “relaxation in qualifying marks or lowering standards of evaluation“.
 93rd Constitutional Amendment made provisions for “advancement of any socially and educationally backward classes of citizens”, including their admission in aided or unaided private educational institutions.
 Gradually this reservation policy is to be implemented in private institutions.